suryabhupa/ubuild-jekyll/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Left
   content: 1.
-A small self-contained group convenes to understand a particular paper
+A small self-contained group convenes online to understand a particular
-    in depth with one or two preselected group guides.<br><br>2.
+    paper in depth with one or two preselected group guides.<br><br>2.
 The guides plan ahead, writing a document that maps the dependencies from the target paper back to sound source material and problems sets.<br><br>3.
 The group discusses the dependencies over 5-6 weekly sessions.
 They write up solutions to problems and add comments on the document itself, creating a living representation of their understanding.<br><br><strong>At the end, the document is made public, and all of the credit goes to the guides and the group.</strong>
   headline: Here's how DFL works
   media:
     image: ''